 Set aside some of the dry leaf on piece of sheet paper for later comparison.

-Pour 150ml of boiling water into the infusion cup, and place the lid over it immediately.
+Pour 180ml of boiling water into the infusion cup, and place the lid over it immediately.

-Meanwhile, observe and smell the dry leaf, taking note of the length, plumpness, aroma.
+Meanwhile, observe and smell the dry leaf, taking note of attributes such as the measurable length, colour, characteristics, plumpness, aroma.

 After three minutes have elapsed, carefully tip the cup over the tasting bowl.